We have new data! We’ve updated our report with Q1 and Q2 2019.

 And if you want even better deliverability – and conversion rates – make sure to add something click-worthy to your welcome messages.

-It could be a discount code, personalized video, or exclusive content available only to the newly joined subscribers.
+It could be a discount code, personalized video, or exclusive content available only to the new subscribers.
 Do that and watch your average email statistics soar!

 |Has Graphic?||% of messages||Open rate||Click-through rate||Unsubscribe rate||Spam rate|